ShanaySharif/language-suggester/README.md

 statements.

 ## Setup/Installation Requirements
-- Navigate to the to level of the directory
+- Navigate to the level of the directory
 - open https://github.com/ShanaySharif/language-suggester.git in your browser!